newhoo/RestfulBox-Dubbo/README.md

 [简体中文](./README.zh_CN.md)

-[RestfulBox-Dubbo](https://plugins.jetbrains.com/plugin/18828-restkit-dubbo) is a plugin that support Dubbo scanning and request for [RestfulBox](https://plugins.jetbrains.com/plugin/14723-restkit) plugin from version 2.0.0.
+[RestfulBox-Dubbo](https://plugins.jetbrains.com/plugin/18828-restkit-dubbo) is a plugin that support Dubbo scanning and request for [RestfulBox](https://plugins.jetbrains.com/plugin/14723-restfulbox) plugin from version 2.0.0.

-> Note
-> RestfulBox plugin has provided extension point from version 2.0.0.
-You can also support your web framework restful apis like this plugin.

 If this plugin helps, please **🌟Star**!
 If you have any good idea, please let me know.